 - A bachelor’s degree from a recognized Greek institution of higher education.

 - Assignment in the Greek public school system at the primary and secondary education level.
+Very limited private schools can be considered and only if they serve under-resourced student populations.

 - Full-time employment or a combination of positions that add up to full-time equivalence.